nvsecurity/jfrog-integration/README.md

 * Install JFrog CLI ([instructions](https://jfrog.com/getcli/)).
 * Create a JFrog docker repository ([instructions](https://jfrog.com/help/r/jfrog-artifactory-documentation/set-up-a-docker-repository)).
-* Generate the docker repositor access token (Go to `Artifactory->Artifacts` and select the repository created in the previous step.
+* Generate the docker repository access token (Go to `Artifactory->Artifacts` and select the repository created in the previous step.
 Click the `Set Me Up` button.
 Go to the `Configure` tab in the `Set Up A Docker Client` popup and click the `Generate Token` button to generate the access token).
 * Create the key pair for evidence collection and upload the public key to JFrog ([instructions](https://jfrog.com/help/r/jfrog-artifactory-documentation/evidence-setup)).
 * Install NightVision CLI ([instructions](https://docs.nightvision.net/docs/installing-the-cli)).
 * Create a NightVision authentication token ([instructions](https://docs.nightvision.net/docs/api-tokens)).